 Master of Leadership in Sustainable Finance

-The Certified Expert in Agricultural Finance is an Elective Module of the Master of Leadership in Sustainable Finance.
-Join our Master programme after completing the CEAF course and waive one elective module.
+The Certified Expert in Microfinance is an Elective Module of the Master of Leadership in Sustainable Finance.
+Join our Master programme after completing the CEMF course and waive one elective module.
 Also, the amount you paid for the course will be deducted from the final tuition fee of the Master programme.

 Inclusive Finance Summer Academy